code-423n4/2022-12-caviar-findings/data/aviggiano-Q.md

 # 1. `SafeERC20Namer.addressToSymbol` implementation does not adhere to specification, causing LP symbol/name to be incorrect in some cases

-Fuzzying the existing test testItSetsSymbolsAndNames with Foundry yields an error on the function `SafeERC20Namer.addressToSymbol`.
-When it is called on the token address `0`, it will incorrectly return `0x00`, and not `0x0000` as expected from the specification.
+By fuzzying the existing test testItSetsSymbolsAndNames with Foundry, the test yields an error on the function `SafeERC20Namer.addressToSymbol`.
+When this function is called on the token address `0`, it will incorrectly return `0x00`, and not `0x0000` as expected from the specification.
+The issue is related to `Strings.toHexString` used under the hood.

 ## Test case